AmmariAbdelmounaim/ssr-like-a-chad/README.md

-# Node.js Express Project - 100% Server-Side Rendered App
+# Server-Side Rendered App Using Only Node.js Express

 Welcome to my Node.js Express project!
 This app is built entirely using Node.js and Express, and showcases how far you can go with a completely server-side rendered approach.
 No fancy frameworks here—just classic technologies combined with a modern touch.